JakobBergG/Dataproject_GBM/README.md

 https://github.com/MIC-DKFZ/nnUNet/tree/nnunetv1

-In the following 3 boxplots it can be seen how the different networks (ANOUK, OUH-finetuning, CUH-finetuning) perform different test sets.
+In the following 3 boxplots it can be seen how the different networks (ANOUK, OUH-finetuning, CUH-finetuning) perform on different test sets.
 We have chosen not to include AUH since there is an overlap between the test and training data between ANOUK and AUH data patientwise.
   <p align="center">
   <img src="readme_images/ANOUK_on_ANOUK_OUH_CUH_edit.jpg" width=50% />
   </p>
-  In the above boxplot you can see how the single model, ANOUK-network performs on different testsets: ANOUK data's own test set, OUH's testset and CUH's test set. we wanted to see if finetuning this model to a specific hospital would result in greater results.
+  In the above boxplot it can be seen how the single model, ANOUK-network performs on different testsets: ANOUK data's own test set, OUH's testset and CUH's test set. we wanted to see if finetuning this model to a specific hospital would result in greater results.
 It can be seen that the ANOUK model performs significantly worse on the OUH and CUH test set, which is expected because of the noisy clinical deliniations of the OUH and CUH MR scans.
 In the two boxplots below the performance of the two finetuned networks can be seen.
 The two networks was the original ANOUK network finetuned with a learning rate of 1e-6 for 350 epoch on a single fold in the 5 fold cross validation.